A Comprehensive Worldwide Guide and Checklist

 Now free to download with new releases every 3 months!

-(Latest updates are marked in BLUE throughout this edition)
+(Latest updates are marked in PURPLE throughout this edition)

 Click Here to view or download the latest Microsoft Word (.DOCX) version (~3MB)

-Click Here to view or download the latest Adobe Acrobat version (~9MB)
+Click Here to view or download the latest Adobe Acrobat version (~10MB)

 Click Here for available earlier editions